HVAC system on roof of G Building (Photo: Leo Herbstman, The Puma Prensa)

 A roofing consultant who has worked with SRCS before and wishes to remain anonymous so that he can continue to apply for contracts agreed with Kuster’s assessment.
 He said that because the units are heavier and significantly taller, a structural engineer should have worked on the project and DSA should have reviewed it.
 Without a structural engineer, he said, there is no way to know if a unit could withstand a wind event.
 He explained that because an uninspected unit may be unbalanced, there is the possibility that strong winds could push it off its mount and send it through the roof of the building.

-Mechanical engineer Jay Takacs, CEO of 15000 Inc., a mechanical engineering consultancy firm, who has worked with SRCS and PBK before, said, “Without the required review, it’s not a stretch to say that the building has an unknown level of safety.
+CEO of 15000 Inc., a mechanical engineering firm, Jay Takacs, who has worked with SRCS and PBK before, said, “Without the required review, it’s not a stretch to say that the building has an unknown level of safety.
 There is no way I would have put my name on a project of that nature without a DSA review.”

 Lecrone said BEAM did their own inspection of all of the roofs and HVAC units.
 Kuster, Takacs and the roofing consultant said it is abnormal that an architect would not employ a third party inspector.
 Takacs added, “PBK is abandoning the standards of an architect.”